 Final Tid Bits

-You may have noticed my Instagram follower count dwindling – it was at max 228K I believe?
-Today it sits at 200K and some change.
+My Instagram follower count has visibly been shifting – it was once max 280K I believe?
+Today it sits at 237K and some change.
 Why is this?
-Not because I have bad content or an ugly page – but because a LOT of those mega giveaways were filled with cruddy fluff, ghost followers, or followers who weren’t concerned with you and only the prize.
+Not because I have bad content or an ugly page – but because a LOT of those mega giveaways were filled with cruddy fluff, ghost followers, or followers who weren’t concerned with you but only the prize.
 Does it bother me?
 Not one bit because I know I’m losing the “crap”.
 I’d rather have my amazingly wonderful audience than fluff.
 Losing followers is OKAY – it won’t end my blogging career and I won’t lose sleep over it.
 I also won’t sweat the bloggers who turned their noses up at me because you know what?
 I’ve seen them do it too.
 I’ve seen them in the secret giveaways and sweating their numbers – so don’t feel badly if you’ve been in that mindset too.
-Instead, I unfollowed several bloggers who either made me feel incompetent and insecure or I followed just because they were an “it girl.”
+Instead, I unfollowed several bloggers who either made me feel incompetent and insecure or I initially followed just because they were an “it girl.”
 I can tell you not following them has done wonders for my inner peace and mindset.